Celliwig/PinSentry-OTP/README.md

 Note that the '=' in the key generated needs to be converted to a '-' for the key to work, this is down to the way characters are represented between the 2 programs.
 Also the key file should only be readable by the user only, so 'chmod 400 <keyfile>'.

+<b>N.B. google-authenticator needs the OTP value padded with '0's if it's less than 6 digits!</b>

 ### PinSentry & 2FA generation
 The PinSentry offers 3 different methods of generating a 2FA response, these are selected by the 'Identify', 'Respond', and 'Sign' buttons.
 Only 2 of these